The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • R4given

-R4given 9 months ago
+R4given a year ago

 Stevia in the Raw does not contain Erythritol.
 It does contain Dextrose.
 But you are right- most of them do- gotta read those labels!
 I also use coconut sugar as it has a lower glycemic index than even raw sugar - but I use it sparingly.